Donald Trump may be the Art-of-the-Deal president, but Terry Gou recently schooled him on how it is done.

 Some Asian companies might be wise to follow Advantech in using Trump to their own advantage.
 Given the U.S. president's desperation for quick economic wins, it makes sense to bank taxpayer-funded subsidies for investing in what is still the world's largest economy.

-But given the wreckage Trump could leave behind, companies might consider more of a North America region strategy.
+But given the wreckage Trump could leave behind, companies might consider more of a North American regional strategy.
 Moving production to Canada and Mexico could be a way to maintain access to the U.S. market, without getting overexposed to political chaos.
 It will be important to hedge against the growing odds that the U.S. labor force will eventually get restless.
 In the long run, made in Asia will still trump Made in America.

 William Pesek is an award-winning Tokyo-based journalist and author of "Japanization: What the World Can Learn from Japan's Lost Decades."
 He was given the 2018 prize for excellence in opinion writing by the Society of Publishers in Asia, for his work for the Nikkei Asian Review.